 There are degrees of murder; and differences between murder and manslaughter, all of which are defined according to our complex and evolving body of law.

 Murder does not include killing in self-defense to avoid imminent danger of severe harm to you or your family.
 It does not include most (but not) all killing done by soldiers during war or police officers trying to prevent an imminent serious crime.

-The original commandment in the Torah, “You shall not kill” originally meant not kill another Jew, i.e., another member of your tribe – the Tribe of Israel.
+The original commandment in the Torah, “You should not kill” originally meant not kill another Jew, i.e., another member of your tribe – the Tribe of Israel.

 Murder can be thought of as stealing another person’s life.

-In fact, all the Moral Precepts of “Shall-Not-Do” come down to a prohibition of stealing – stealing life, possessions, freedom or sanity.
+In fact, all the Moral/Ethical Precepts of “Should-Not-Do” come down to a prohibition of stealing – stealing life, possessions, freedom, or sanity.
 “Do Not Steal” is a limitation on one’s own selfishness; on one’s own strength, for the greater good of the group.

-No one shall murder any creature, animal or plant, who is a member of a threatened or endangered species; nor shall anyone kill or harm any animal for any purpose other than food and clothing.
+> No one should murder any creature, animal or plant, who is a member of a threatened or endangered species; nor should anyone kill or harm any animal for any purpose other than food and clothing.

 Note that this Moral Precept is less radical than the analogous First Precept of Buddhist Dharma (Teaching), which says, “Avoid killing or harming living beings.”
 [Buddha Dharma Education Assn. & BuddhaNet.com or .org]

 Most people think it is surely worse to cause the death of a human through negligence than cause the death of a non-human mammal through negligence.